Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem

 There are only two possibilities for the neighborhood of the right \cll{A}-node.
 In each case, the neighborhood of the right \cll{0}-node is uniquely colored:

 The same situation takes place in the vertical direction

-Each of (a), (b) can be combined with each of (c), (d), see e.g. (a)+(c) and (a)+(d) in the first two pictures below, except (b)+(d), see the third picture.
+Each of (a), (b) can be combined with each of (c), (d), see e.g. (a)+(c) and (a)+(d) in the first two pictures below, except (b)+(d), see { the contradiction at the third picture (the color of the node marked with ``?'' must be~$\cll F$ because of the $\cll 4$-node at the left; on the other hand, it cannot be~$\cll F$ because the $\cll 7$-node above already has an $\cll F$-neighbor). }

-In the cases (a)+(c) and (a)+(d), it is easy to see that the quotient matrix and the whole coloring are uniquely reconstructed.
-The cases (a)+(d) and (b)+(c) result in equivalent colorings. \end{proof}
+In cases (a)+(c) and (a)+(d), it is easy to see that the quotient matrix and the whole coloring are uniquely reconstructed.
+Cases (a)+(d) and (b)+(c) result in equivalent colorings. \end{proof}

-Next, we consider the case where two nodes with difference in $\{ [ \pm 3 , \pm 1 ] , [ \pm 1 , \pm 3 ] \}$ (w.l.o.g., $[3,1]$) have the same color.
+Next, we consider the case where two nodes with difference in $\{ [ \pm 3, \pm 1 ], [ \pm 1, \pm 3 ] \}$ (w.l.o.g., $[3,1]$) have the same color.